wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 computation on the CPU for a task is started as soon as its input has been read from disk.

-What is the CPU utilization when processing 4 consecutive task instances?
+What is the total execution time when processing 4 consecutive task instances?
+You can use the simulation app above to check your answer!

+What is the core utilization?

 <div class="ui accordion fluid">
   <div class="title">